Try::Tiny - Minimal try/catch with proper preservation of $@

 All functions are exported by default using Exporter.

-If you need to rename the try
+If you need to rename the try, catch or

-keyword consider using Sub::Import to get
+finally keyword consider using Sub::Import to get

 Sub::Exporter's flexibility.

-Takes one mandatory try
+Takes one mandatory try subroutine, an optional

-subroutine and finally
+catch subroutine and finally subroutine.
+The

 mandatory subroutine is evaluated in the context of an eval